 According to 2016 research from the Brookings Institution, Cleveland is among the top 10 cities in the country in terms of its percentage of residents living in concentrated poverty.
 Hosting this year’s RNC has been estimated to bring the city between $200 million and $400 million, but many Cleveland residents won’t see these economic benefits.
 The largest recipients of convention-generated revenue are hotels.
 Some businesses that were expecting extra profit with the influx of 50,000 visitors are actually seeing a decrease in business if they are near the barricaded security zones.

-Some locals said the RNC and the preparation and security measures leading up to it have only inconvenienced them, as they have experienced longer commutes to work.
+Some locals said the RNC and the preparation and security measures leading up to it have only inconvenienced them as many have experienced longer commutes to work.

-Meanwhile, McFolley said, poverty itself remains largely unaddressed.
+Meanwhile, resident McFolley said, poverty itself remains largely unaddressed.

 “[City leaders] need to come where people are really, really living their struggle,” McFolley said.
 “A human being has a heart made of flesh, not made of stone, and what they do to these homeless people — you can’t have a heart, you can’t be human.”